idaholab/moose/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a bug that is preventing proper operation of the framework or an application
 title: ''
 labels: 'T: defect'
 assignees: ''